quarkiverse/quarkiverse-devops/terraform-scripts/README.md

 New repositories are submitted via Pull Requests to the root directory in this repository.

-IMPORTANT: The branch must be created in the same repository, it won't work in a separate fork (`@quarkiverse/quarkiverse-members` should be able to create new branches here)
+IMPORTANT: `@quarkiverse/quarkiverse-members` should be able to create new branches here.
+Non-members need to fork the repository and submit a PR from the fork.

 1. Add a new `.tf` script in the `terraform-scripts/` directory with the following structure: